 Anyway, my dad was away abroad for his father’s funeral, so an uncle stayed over, and he came to the school for a meeting one lunchtime.
 I spotted him in the hallway as I was headed back to the changing rooms so I HI-5 him in excitement.
 However, it quickly became a walk of shame as I remembered what I was wearing.
 He never spoke, acknowledged or even cared I don’t think, but to me I was burning with guilt in the darkest pits of my stomach.
 I felt like a public embarrassment to my family and everything I was supposed to represent.
 Piety, chastity and Innocence.
 A girl of that age should be more carefree, but I always felt the worlds weight on my shoulders.
 An unspoken accountability.

-Getting older I believed that skinny is healthy, and fat is not, the real keyword all girls need to be taught, is to be fit.
+Getting older I believe that skinny is healthy, and fat is not, the real keyword all girls need to be taught, is to be fit.
 Sadly, young girls and even adults are striving to be thin using shortcuts that are inevitably damaging.
-We need to teach women to be proud of the hard work they put into themselves, not cheated yourself into, where’s the dignity and beauty in that?
+We need to teach women to be proud of the hard work they put into themselves, not cheat themselves into it, where’s the dignity and beauty in that?

-Changing in front of peers for many sparks insecurities about our differences, but we should be celebrating them not afraid of them.
+Changing in front of peers sparks insecurities about our differences, but we should be celebrating them not afraid of them.

 The importance of physical education needs to be better defined; going to the gym is not the only way to get fit, and other methods related to being outside are alien to younger girls who would prefer to watch a video on the internet about exercise than actually partake in it.